-When faced with shorter immigration processing time, it’s easy to see why foreign nurses opt for Canada to seek out career opportunities.
-However, if you originally had your sights set on the US, you don’t need to give up on your dream.
+When faced with shorter immigration processing time, it’s understandable to see why foreign nurses opt for Canada for new career opportunities.
+However, if you originally had your sights set on the U.S., you don’t need to give up on your dream.
 In fact, you’re in a great position to move to the states from your Canadian base thanks to geographic proximity and shorter visa timelines.

 The Path Forward

 Getting to the U.S. from Canada is refreshingly straightforward.
 Once you’ve passed your NCLEX-RN examination and have acquired your visa screen, your temporary work visa, called the TN, will be ready in a matter of weeks.
 Do remember that if you completed your nursing degree in a non-English speaking location, you’d also be required to take the academic version of the IELTS exam (if your current exam hasn’t expired).

 Leading the Way

 Conexus has extensive experience in mobilizing Candian nurses to live and work in the US.
 We sponsor the TN visa process and offer the opportunity to make your move permanent via a green card visa (EB-3).